How to Install and Setup WireGuard VPN on Ubuntu Server

 PreDown = ip6tables -t nat -D POSTROUTING -o eth0 -j MASQUERADE

-According to your use of IPv4 and IPv6, you can make changes in the rules and configuration, and you can delete some rules.
+Note: You can make changes in the rules and configuration.
+You can remove some rules and configure IPv4 and IPv6 rules according to your needs.
 For example, if you only use IPv6, you can change the configuration to include the ip6tables commands, and if you use IPv4, you can remove the ip6tables commands.

-The next step in configuring the firewall on the WireGuard server is to allow traffic to and from the WireGuard UDP port.
-If you have not edited the /etc/wireguard/wg0.conf configuration file of the server, port number 51820 is set by default, so you should open the default port by running the following command:
+One important step in configuring the firewall on the WireGuard server is to allow traffic to and from the WireGuard UDP port.
+If you have not edited the /etc/wireguard/wg0.conf configuration file of the server, port number 51820 is set by default, so you should open the UDP default port by running the following command:

 $ sudo ufw allow OpenSSH